 The Network is coordinated by a working team within ELRA, and it has a public and a private area.

 - The public area is devoted to the general public and its purpose is to establish and maintain an information system for the public via an ELRN website.
-This part of ELRN action is being developed in close cooperation with EULIS.

 - The private area comprises tools for internal cooperation between registrars.
 The scope of cooperation includes facilitating contacts with local authorities issuing cross border documents that reach Land Registry offices.
 It also includes the exchange of information between registrars about domestic law.
 The contact points also receive specific training on EU law.